 3. The importance of establishing safety policies

-Which leads us into safety policy.
+Which leads us to safety policy.
 No one wants anyone to be injured out on the tour and establishing written safety policies helps ensure your staff and tour guides know all the safety protocol necessary for your customers to have a safe and exhilarating experience.

 And because customers want to be on their way flying through the tops of trees, using digital waivers is a lifesaver to zipline and aerial tour companies.
 2017 looks like the year everyone is trying to go paperless and have all those necessary documents signed digitally, at the time of booking.
 That way, when customers show up at check-in, they are whisked away to their adventure after a quick confirmation is pulled up in the system.